nubelaco/proxycurl-js-linkedin-profile-scraper/README.md

-# `proxycurl-js` - The official Javascript/NodeJS client for Proxycurl API to scrape and enrich LinkedIn profiles
+# `proxycurl-js-linkedin-profile-scraper` - The official Javascript/NodeJS client for Proxycurl API to scrape and enrich LinkedIn profiles

 * [What is Proxycurl?](#what-is-proxycurl)
 * [Installation](#installation)